Dental Fitness is Better than Dental Insurance November 16, 2022

 Your Gut Starts At Your Lips

-Digestion actually begins in your mouth as you chew food and salivary amylase converts starches into sugars.
+Your mouth is essentially your “upper gut” and your intestines are your “lower gut”.
+Digestion actually begins in your mouth as you chew food and salivary enzymes convert certain starches and other carbohydrates into simple sugars.

 You probably don’t take antibiotics twice a day for most of your life.
 But you probably use broad-spectrum, germ-killing dental products nearly every day for most of your life.
 And I guarantee that eating and drinking toothpastes and mouthwashes would definitely do a number on your lower gut!